mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the general approach to hypothesis testing?

 The purpose of hypothesis testing is to determine which of the two hypotheses is correct.
+The hypothesis testing framework involves comparing a "null hypothesis" to an “alternate hypothesis”.
+Typically, the null is the status quo, and the alternate is your hypothesis — the one you want to test.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/general_approach_to_hypothesis_testing.png?raw=true)